dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 modification.

 The compiler enforces that the caller cannot modify the reference.
 Attempts to assign the value directly generate a compile-time error.
 However, the compiler cannot know if any member method modifies the state of the struct.
 To ensure that the object is not modified, the compiler creates a copy and calls member references using that copy.
-Any modifications are to that defensive copy. <<Review this based on Ron's comment "This contradicts line 90 and following" after merging #4770>>
+Any modifications are to that defensive copy.

 It's likely that the library using `Point3D` would often use the origin throughout the code.
 Every instance creates a new object on the stack.
 It may